jcmoyer/Yeena/README.md

 Yeena is safe to use - your account password is never stored locally, and your credentials are transmitted to the Path of Exile site through https.
 Browse the source code and see for yourself.

+## Precompiled Binaries

+You can download a precompiled version of Yeena [here](http://jcmoyer.github.com/Yeena/).

 ## Compilation

 First, clone the project.